 - Add the Thai red curry paste and fry for a few minutes more, until your kitchen is smelling rad.

 - Then pop the pumpkin, coconut milk, stock and lemongrass into the pan, and stir well.

 - Bring to the boil, reduce to a simmer, cover and cook for 20 minutes.

-- Once done, remove the lemongrass and season with salt to taste.
+- Once done, remove the lemongrass, add the sugar, lime juice and salt to taste.

-- Remove the pan from the heat and carefully pour the soup into a blender.
+- Remove the pan from the heat and carefully pour, or ladle, the soup into a blender.

 - Blend on high until smooth, or to your desired consistency.

 - Serve with your selected garnishes and enjoy!

 Instead of pumpkin you could use butternut squash or a crown prince squash – the result will be equally delicious.